hk4n/hk4n.github.io/git-wow/index.md

 Usage example `git add --patch /src/path/to/file` use h to get the help menu or y or n to pick or discard a hunk.

-## Update, split and do magic with commits

 ### Extract/remove file from commit
 There are times where you regret adding a file to a commit.
 Maybe you run